ugroempi/CAs/README.md

 be checked by function <code>coverage</code> and plotted by function
 <code>coverplot</code>.

-So far, the following constructions have been implemented:
+So far, the following constructions for uniform CAs have been
+implemented:
 <ul>

 <li>